SirWumpus/post4/README.md

         %1111111 = #127 = 0177 = $7f = 0x7f = $000000000000007f
         %-1111111 = #-127 = 0-177 = $-7f = 0x-7f = $ffffffffffffff81

 It is also possible to input a character constant or backslash escape character.
-Simple use single-quotes around the character or backslash-escape string.
+Simple use single-quotes around the character or backslash-escape string (see also `CHAR` and `[CHAR]`).
 For example:

         'A'     ASCII upper case A.
         'b'     ASCII lower case B.